 Twice cooked pork is a famous Szechuan food that requires cooking twice.
-The pork is simmered in water, followed by pan-frying and enrobed in a glossy thick gorgeous sauce made with a combination of chili bean paste and other unique Szechuan seasonings.
+First, the pork is simmered in water, followed by pan-frying, and enrobed in a glossy thick gorgeous sauce made with a combination of chili bean paste and other unique Szechuan seasonings.

 The result is a cuisine with strong savory flavor and slightly spicy, which is the hallmark of Szechuan food.
-It is an exciting flavor that you may never experience before, a gastronomical experience that left you full but still wanting more.
+It is an exciting flavor that you may have never experienced before, a gastronomical experience that left you full but still wanting more.

-Twice cooked pork is also called double-cooked pork or 回锅肉.
-The main reason to cook twice, i.e., simmer the pork and follow by pan-frying (or deep-frying), is to get rid of the undesirable porky smell.
+Twice cooked pork is also called double-cooked pork, hui guo rou or 回锅肉.
+The main reason to cook twice, i.e., simmer the pork and followed by pan-frying (or deep-frying), is to eliminate the undesirable porky smell.

 Some fresh vegetables are usually included to balance the savory flavor.
-Garlic sprouts (蒜苗) are the most commonly used vegetable, but leek, scallions, and bell pepper are also popular choices.
+Garlic sprouts (蒜苗) are the most commonly used vegetable, but leek, scallions, and bell pepper are also popular.

 1. Simmer the pork

-Pork belly is the choice of cut to make twice cooked pork since it has a distinct layer of fat from the lean meat.
-The fat will render the oil during pan-frying, which is used to flavor the vegetables.
-The pork will become crispy after frying, which is the characteristic of twice cooked pork.
+Pork belly is the choice of cut to make twice-cooked pork since it has a distinct layer of fat from lean meat.
+The fatty pork will render the oil during pan-frying, used to flavor the vegetables.
+The pork will become crispy after frying, which is the characteristic of twice-cooked pork.

 The first step is to simmer the pork belly until it is nearly cooked.
-The water should be seasoned with scallion, ginger, and some peppercorns.
+You should season the water with scallion, ginger, and some peppercorns.

 Here are the steps: